 The next time you're sharing chocolate, impress your friends with your knowledge of "conching."
 Before Sprüngli & Son came onto the scene in 1845, chocolate was mainly enjoyed as a drink.
 The Swiss pioneers paved the way for future confectioners by crafting some of the world's first chocolate candies.
 Soon after, the company partnered with Swiss confectioner Rodolphe Lindt, the inventor of the conching method, which is still the cornerstone of chocolate-making today.
 This hours-long churning process incorporates cocoa butter into the cocoa mass, resulting in smooth "melting chocolate" that's easy to mold.

-Our pick: Excellence 85 per cent Cocoa Bar ($3.85 for 3.5 oz.)
+Our pick: Excellence 85 percent Cocoa Bar ($4 for 3.5 oz.)